· Compliance · 14 min read

 3. Personnel Training Requirements

-- SQG (40 CFR 262.16(b)(9)(iii)): Employees must be “thoroughly familiar” with proper waste handling, emergency procedures, and their emergency coordinator contact.
+- SQG: Employees must be “thoroughly familiar” with proper waste handling and emergency procedures relevant to their responsibilities.
 Training can be on-the-job, and formal written training records are not strictly mandated under federal rules.
 However, states may impose stricter requirements.

-- LQG (40 CFR 262.17(a)(7)): Formal training is mandatory.
+- LQG: Formal training is mandatory.
 Employees must complete a structured training program that covers all relevant emergency response duties.
-Crucially, LQGs must maintain written training records for each employee as long as they are employed, and for three years after they leave.
+Crucially, LQGs must maintain written training records for current personnel until closure of the facility, and for former employees for three years after they leave.
 Annual refresher training is required.
 Failure to maintain these records is one of the top violations found during EPA inspections.

 4. Emergency Planning and Contingency Plans

-- SQG: Must have basic preparedness and prevention measures in place under 40 CFR 262.16(b)(8).
-These include: maintaining communication equipment (internal alarm or phone), maintaining aisle space for emergency access, and having a posted emergency coordinator who is available or on-call at all times.
-SQGs must also submit a quick reference guide to local emergency responders with basic facility and hazard information.
+- SQG: Must have basic preparedness and prevention measures in place.
+These include maintaining communication equipment, maintaining aisle space for emergency access, attempting arrangements with local responders, and posting emergency coordinator and response information.

-- LQG: Must maintain a full, written Contingency Plan governed by 40 CFR 262 Subpart M. This plan must:
+- LQG: Must maintain a full, written Contingency Plan.
+This plan must:

-- Be submitted to all local emergency responders (police, fire, emergency response teams, and local emergency planning committees).
+- Be submitted to local emergency responders (police, fire, emergency response teams, hospitals, and state or local emergency response teams).

 - Identify and list all emergency equipment on-site.

-- Include a Quick Reference Guide that emergency responders can access during an incident—listing waste types, associated hazards, estimated maximum quantities, and location of all accumulation areas.
+- Include a Quick Reference Guide that emergency responders can access during an incident, including waste types, associated hazards, estimated maximum quantities, and facility maps showing where hazardous wastes are generated, accumulated, and treated.

-- Be updated any time facility operations, personnel, or processes change that would affect its accuracy.
+- Be reviewed and immediately amended when facility operations, personnel, equipment, or circumstances change in a way that affects its accuracy.

 Maintaining an accurate Quick Reference Guide manually is a major pain point for LQGs: the document becomes stale the moment a new drum is created, a container is shipped, or an accumulation area is relocated.
 Software that maintains a live inventory automatically keeps this data current.